rdmolony/rdmolony.github.io/_posts/2023-12-14-running-django-on-timescaledb.md

         ),
     ]
 ```

-> Note that instead of an auto-generated `id` column as `PRIMARY KEY` we have created a ["composite" `PRIMARY KEY`]() of `timestamp, sensor_name`.  `TimescaleDB` requires that the `timestamp` column be a part of the primary key.
-We don't necessarily need a primary key unless we really care about blocking saving of duplicate `timestamp, sensor_name`.

 Since we are managing this table ourselves, we also have to adapt `sensor/models.py` so that `Django` ignores it, and doesn't attempt to create an `id` column ...